 Come equipped with camera, smartphone and tablet, so you can share photos and videos of the incredible scenery and wonderful experiences you are bound to have with your friends and family.
-If you post these on your social media accounts, remember to include #rockymountaineer in the caption, and we will publish your photos and videos to our gallery of guests' photographs, as well.
+If you post these on your social media accounts, remember to include #rockymountaineer in the caption.

 Before you leave, make sure your devices are fully charged (electrical outlets onboard are limited) and bring auxiliary battery packs as backups.
 Photo buffs are encouraged to bring a telephoto or fast lens for low-light conditions and to review our photo tips for capturing the best images from our train.